openstax/napkin-notes/helene/reqs.md

 1. generate HTML from parts of books or entire books (with caching a-la-makefile) easily from the commandline
 1. have "unit tests" for the CSS files so I don't have to generate the whole book
   - _(also acts as "runnable documentation")_
+1. have a validation structure that I can rely on to prevent me from producing/committing unusable code
+ - _(ruleset validation against cnx-epub  publishing)_
 1. maintain as little documentation as possible because keeping documentation in sync is error-prone
   - _(including scripts to generate the HTML, installing dependencies, etc. (ie [Runnable Documentation](http://githubengineering.com/runnable-documentation/)) )_
 1. associate the CSS files for books with the code somewhere in GitHub and keep them in sync